See the latest updates and information regarding the COVID-19 pandemic at semo.edu/covid19.

 and for budget management.

-to the Office of the Provost by 5:00 PM on the last Monday in November.
-For the Dropbox
+to the Office of the Provost by 5:00 PM on the second Monday in November.

 - Plan of activities designed to achieve the goals--WHO?
 WHAT?
 WHEN?
 WHERE?
 HOW?
-Is
+Explain

-- Plan for Evaluation: Describe indicators of success/data to be tracked including a
+- Plan for Evaluation: Describe indicators of success/data to be tracked, including

 Allowable budget items.